centreon/centreon-plugins/tests/README.md

 ## Robot tests

-In this project robot is used to order the integration tests.
+In this project robot Framework is used to order the integration tests.

 ### install snmpsim